veronicazhang/KAP-user-manual/en/README.md

+# STILL UNDER CONSTRUCTION

-# KAP 2.0 User Manual
+KAP 2.0 User Manual

-Kyligence Analytics Platform（KAP）is a leading Big Data Analytics Platform.
+Kyligence Analytics Platform (KAP) is a leading Big Data Analytics Platform.

 The manual can be viewed or downloaded at [Gitbook](https://www.gitbook.com/book/kyligence-git/kap-user-manual).